m4ch374/gigconnect/README.md

 ### Typescript & eslint

-Assuming that you are using `vscode` as your IDE, it is highly recommended that you download an install [this extension](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint).
+Assuming that you are using `vscode` as your IDE, it is highly recommended that you download an install this extension: [ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint).

 We are using a modification of the airbnb style guide for typescript.